 There was a series of nine other queries specific to mentoring on the 2019 survey.
 Three addressed general concepts related to mentoring.
 The general queries were: (1) "Having relationships with faculty impacts staying in school."
 (2) "Having a mentor impacts staying in school."
 And, (3) "Having a mentor at my college is important to me."
 The six remaining queries addressed characteristics desired in a mentor.
 These prompts were a modified version of the question on the 2018 survey regarding characteristics desired in role models.
+On the 2019 instrument, "Is from my culture" was substituted for "Is Hispanic" and "Is encouraging" and "Has overcome barriers" were removed.
+The combination of self-reported cultural identity and a sliding scale rating for "Is from my culture" was viewed as more nuanced and valuable data than a Yes/No response to "Is Hispanic."
+"Is encouraging" was seen as being generally desirable thus providing little discrimination between groups.
+"Has overcome barriers" was removed as students were believed to be unlikely to have first-hand knowledge of whether a faculty or staff person had encountered barriers in their life.
+Table 9 shows the median and mode responses received from the 307 Hispanic students at the three HSIs, a regional, comprehensive state university and two community colleges, for each of the nine questions.

-The overall response to the three general prompts was positive.
+The figures in Table 9 indicate that the overall response to the three general prompts was positive.
 The median scores were all seven or above and the mode was 10 in each case.
 Comparisons of the response patterns between the Hispanic and non-Hispanic students found very little difference.
 The students appear, from the data to see relationships with faculty and mentors as influencing student persistence and to have an interest in a mentoring relationship with a representative of their institution.